-The Organization has no provision for losses on contingent liabilities as at December 31, 2014 and 2013.
+The Organization has no provision for losses on contingent liabilities as at December 31, 2015 and 2014.

-Capital commitments: The Organization had no capital commitments in respect of intangible assets as at December 31, 2014, (December 31, 2013: USD 64,165).
+Capital commitments: The Organization had no capital commitments in respect of intangible assets as at December 31, 2015, (December 31, 2014: none).

 Operating lease commitments: the Organization leases a number of offices under operating leases.
 The leases typically run for a period of 3-5 years.
 Lease payments are increased every 2-3 years to reflect market rentals.
 Some leases provide for additional rent payments that are based on changes in a local price index.